johnsibony/Personnal-Project/John/Project/Portfolio_construction/Dash/README.md

 S2 is composed of two isntruments I1 and I2.
 I1 is long call VIX 5d
 rolled every month with 1 weight and closing the contract on bear market.
-I2 is a short future S&VIX with 0.05 weight (for delta hedging).
+I2 is a short future VIX with 0.05 weight (for delta hedging).